Low-depth amplitude estimation via statistical eigengap estimation: Theoretical framework

 are estimated.
 Here $q_{j,k} = c_j^*c_k \braket{\psi_j|O|\psi_k}$.
 We select $O$ suitably such that $q_{j,k} = |q_{j,k}| e^{-i\theta_{j,k}}$ where $\theta_{j,k}$ can be inferred and $ \sum_{j,k\in[K]} |q_{j,k}| = 1$.
 The special case $O=\ketbra{\psi}{\psi}$ yields the usual Loschmidt echo~\citep{goussev2012loschmidt}, which can be post-processed using statistical phase estimation techniques to obtain eigengaps, given $ \sum_{j,k\in[K]} q_{j,k} = 1$.

 Above, continuous time evolution $U_t=e^{-iHt}$ can be simulated with a range of techniques, including conventional~\citep{trotter1959product,suzuki1976generalized,suzuki1991general} and randomized~\citep{campbell2019random, kiumi2025te} product formulas.
-However, for phase estimation, it may be more efficient to apply a discrete-time evolution $U_t = e^{-itH}$ for $t \in \mathbb{N}$ under an effective Hamiltonian---a prominent example is qubitization where $U_t = e^{-itH_{\rm eff}}$ with $H_{\rm eff}=\arccos(H/\Lambda)$~\citep{low2019hamiltonian,childs2009relationship}, where $\Lambda$ is a normalization factor.
-Phase estimation then reveals eigenvalues of the effective Hamiltonian $H_{\rm eff}$, from which eigenvalues of the true Hamiltonian $H$ follow via $E_{\rm eff}=\pm\arccos(E/\Lambda)$.
+However, for phase estimation, it may be more efficient to apply a discrete-time evolution $U_t = e^{-itH}$ for $t \in \mathbb{N}$ under an effective Hamiltonian---a prominent example is qubitization where $U_t = e^{-itH_{\rm eff}}$ with $H_{\rm eff}=\cos^{-1}(H/\Lambda)$~\citep{low2019hamiltonian,childs2009relationship}, where $\Lambda$ is a normalization factor.
+Phase estimation then reveals eigenvalues of the effective Hamiltonian $H_{\rm eff}$, from which eigenvalues of the true Hamiltonian $H$ follow via $E_{\rm eff}=\pm\cos^{-1}(E/\Lambda)$.
 Qubitization enables state-of-the-art ground-state energy estimation~\citep{berry2019qubitization,low2025fast} and can, in principle, also be used to perform discrete-time evolution-based statistical phase estimation~\citep{ding2024quantum}.
-While our approach is similar in the sense that we apply a discrete-time evolution under an effective Hamiltonian, rather than extracting eigenvalues directly, our approach estimates eigengaps in the effective Hamiltonian through post-processing observable expected values.
+While our approach is similar in that we apply a discrete-time evolution under an effective Hamiltonian, rather than extracting eigenvalues directly, we estimate eigengaps in the effective Hamiltonian by post-processing the expected values of observables.